pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 This RPC is called by kubelet when a Pod that wants to use the specified resource is scheduled on a node.
 The Plugin SHALL assume that this RPC will be executed on the node where the resource will be used.
+Resource Claim UID and allocation result attributes should be passed to the Plugin as parameters to perform this operation.
 The Plugin SHALL return device name and kind for allocated device[s].

 The Plugin SHALL ensure that there are json file[s] in CDI format for the allocated resource.
 These files SHALL be used by runtime to